-- 1. Development may be permitted additional height and density to a maximum of two additional storeys above the maximum building heights identified on Schedule C, in accordance with the Height and Density Bonus Provision policies of the Official Plan, for the following: - a) Development within the Mixed-use Corridor (GID) designation; and - b) Development within the Employment Mixed-use 1 designation along Victoria Road South and Stone Road East. - 2.
-In addition to the community benefits outlined in the Official Plan, design elements that significantly contribute to the achievement of carbon neutrality shall be considered community benefits when the City considers authorizing increases in height and density within the identified nodes in the GID. - 11.2.7.5 Special Studies and Future Initiatives - 1.
-The City will prepare an Implementation Strategy for the GID to coordinate and manage the implementation of the policy directions related to the achievement of carbon neutral development.
+- 1. Development within the nodes identified on Schedule C may be permitted additional height and density to a maximum of 12 storeys in accordance with the Height and Density Bonus Provision policies of the Official Plan. - 2.
+In addition to the community benefits outlined in the Official Plan, design elements that significantly contribute to the achievement of carbon neutrality shall be considered community benefits when the City considers authorizing increases in height and density within the identified nodes in the GID.

+11.2.7.5 Special Studies and Future Initiatives

+- 1. The City will prepare an Implementation Strategy for the GID to coordinate and manage the implementation of the policy directions related to the achievement of carbon neutral development.
 The Implementation Strategy will identify targets for carbon neutrality and describe a range of mechanisms, tools and initiatives that may be used by the City, landowners and developers to achieve the identified targets.
 The GID Implementation Strategy shall be incorporated into and refined through the Block Plan process. - 2.
 Alternative development standards may be developed where appropriate to meet the objectives and policies of this Secondary Plan. - 3.
 Additional studies may be required prior to or as part of Block Plan approval to implement development within the GID.
 These studies include but are not limited to the following: - a) A stormwater management assessment and/or analysis that includes, but is not limited to, the establishment of water quality, water quantity, water balance, erosion control and natural environment objectives and criteria.
 These analyses may be used in establishing stormwater management design requirements for development in the GID; - b) A Water and Wastewater Master Plan that establishes conceptual design and development standards for development in the GID; and - c) A District Energy Feasibility Study with Guelph Hydro and landowners to guide implementation and development of a District Energy System in the GID.